 - For organic food and drinks (including wines), head to Vis or Korčula.

 - The Kornati or Mljet archipelagos are the best for unspoiled nature.

-This is obviously doing a bit of stereotyping.
-While each island has its own thing for which it’s more known for, I’m sure you can find whatever you’re seeking in almost all one of them.
+Each island has its own vibe, so it’s a matter to find the one that has whatever you’re seeking in almost all one of them.

-Regardless of your choice, if you’re travelling by car, bear in mind you can bring a vehicle in only some of the island routes coming from or going to the mainland.
-This can restrain your desired itinerary and island-hopping options, so always check the routes in Jadrolinija’s website or here beforehand.
+If you’re travelling by car, bear in mind you can bring a vehicle in only some of the island routes coming from or going to the mainland.
+This can restrain your desired itinerary and island-hopping options.
+Always check the routes in Jadrolinija’s website or here beforehand.

 5Swim Next to Crazy Good-Looking Waterfalls

-Anyway we turned into our plan B: Krka National Park.
+But Krka National Park is no less amazing.
 Located further down near the coast, less than 15km away from Sibenik, it’s one of the major national parks in Croatia.

-Unfortunately I have no terms of comparison with Plitvice, but Krka did not disappoint at all.
+Unfortunately I have no terms of comparison with Plitvice as I couldn’t visit it due to the bad weather, but Krka did not disappoint at all.
 Awesome unchanged nature views, lots of scenic hiking trails and an impressive set of waterfalls.
 And Krka is also more interactive: you can actually swim in the (cold) waters near the main waterfalls, which on my view makes things a lot more interesting!

 6Indulge in Some Dalmatian Delights